WenliangGuo/SCHEMA/README.md

 bash scripts/run_{DATASET}.sh
 ```

-With default setting, the last checkpoint and log files are saved to the folder */logs*,and the best checkpoint is saved to the folder */checkpoints*.
+With default setting, the checkpoint and running log are saved to the folder */logs*, and the best checkpoint is saved to the folder */checkpoints/{DATASET}*.

 ## Evaluation